 Take inventory of pantry staples before grocery shopping to avoid duplicate purchases and reduce food waste.

-Clean Baseboards, Vents, and Air Returns
+Clean Baseboards, Vents, Air Returns, and Cobwebs

 - Baseboards accumulate significant dust and grime throughout winter months when homes remain closed and heating systems circulate air continuously.
 Vacuum baseboards using a brush attachment to remove loose dust before wiping with damp microfiber cloths.
 Pay special attention to corners and behind furniture where dust bunnies gather undisturbed.
 White baseboards show dirt easily but darker colours hide grime that still affects indoor air quality.
 Use magic erasers on scuff marks and stubborn stains that regular cleaning doesn't remove, being careful not to damage paint finishes.